CAMEROON BIRDING TOUR: DETAILED ITINERARY

 Other species we may well encounter at Korup include Red-chested Goshawk, Black-throated Coucal (easily heard but harder to see), Black Spinetail, African Dwarf Kingfisher, Blue-headed Bee-eater, Buff-spotted Woodpecker, Grey-throated and Shrike Flycatchers, Dusky Crested Flycatcher, White-spotted Wattle-eye, Yellow-mantled Weaver and Red-vented Malimbe.
 More uncommon species include Spotted Honeyguide, Rufous-sided Broadbill, Olivaceous and Chestnut-capped Flycatchers, and Maxwell’s Black Weaver.

-Ultimate Cameroon (Korup): Day 5 After some final birding around Mundemba we will return to Douala where the tour ends this evening.
+Cameroon (Korup): Day 5 After some final birding around Mundemba we will return to Douala, where our tour ends this evening.